Beyond Autocomplete: Designing CopilotLens Towards Transparent and Explainable AI Coding Agents: Design Goals

 \subsection{Challenge: Making AI Reasoning Transparent to Foster Calibrated Trust}

-Trust in AI-assisted development hinges not only on correctness but also on visible integrity—clear evidence that the system’s decisions are logical and grounded in the relevant project context.
+To trust AI-assisted development, developers need clear evidence that the system is not only correct but also makes logical decisions based on the project's context.
 Empirical findings by \cite{brown2024} demonstrate that developers’ trust in AI code suggestions significantly improves when they understand the assumptions and contextual reasoning behind the generated outputs, rather than relying solely on raw accuracy.
 Evaluations of contemporary AI-based assistants further show that generated methods frequently overlook project-specific constraints, highlighting the limitations of post-hoc verification as a sole mechanism for fostering trust \cite{corso2024}.

 To address this gap, recent research has proposed ``trust affordances'', such as suggestion quality indicators and explicit usage analytics, enabling developers to form more accurate mental models of AI behavior by transparently communicating how suggestions align with established project norms and context \cite{wang2024}.